 Cognitive therapy is also based upon the principle that emotions are a critical piece in helping people deal with their thoughts, attitudes, and beliefs about themselves and the world around them and the behaviors that follow.
-Sierra Tucson utilizes cognitive therapy in conjunction with other therapies that best meet the needs of each patient.
+Sierra Tucson utilizes cognitive therapy in conjunction with other therapies that best meet the needs of each resident.

 Cognitive therapy was developed in the 1960s by Aaron T. Beck, a psychiatrist who is credited with a number of advancements in the treatment of depression.

-In the years since cognitive therapy was introduced to the world, the general term “cognitive therapy” is often subdivided into three related yet separate forms of psychotherapy:
+In the years since cognitive therapy was introduced to the world, the general term “cognitive therapy” is often subdivided into three related yet separate forms of psychotherapy.

 Pure Cognitive Therapy

 “Pure” cognitive therapy focuses on unhealthy or counter-productive thought processes.
-For example, patients who have a tendency to view all setbacks as evidence that they are hopeless or worthless will work with a cognitive therapist to alter this form of thinking.
-By developing the ability to understand temporary setbacks as opportunities for recalibration and improvement – and not evidence of abject failure – patients are much better prepared to see themselves in their world in a more hopeful and forgiving light.
+For example, residents who have a tendency to view all setbacks as evidence that they are hopeless or worthless will work with a cognitive therapist to alter this form of thinking.
+By developing the ability to understand temporary setbacks as opportunities for recalibration and improvement – and not evidence of abject failure – residents are much better prepared to see themselves in their world in a more hopeful and forgiving light.

 Cognitive-Behavioral Therapy (CBT)